SAP-samples/cloud-workflow-samples/README.md

 The project is provided "as-is", with no expected changes or support.

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License Agreement(LICENSE).
+This file is licensed under the [SAP Sample Code License Agreement](LICENSE).